NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-editors-and-things.md

 ---

 Hi all, good news first.
 I am a **Release Editor for NixOS 25.05**.
-This is a bit difficult for me to talk about, since I do not know what exactly what it entails _yet_ but know that I am excited about it, and I wanted to share it with you, dear reader.
-It has been one _hell_ of a journey so far, I am excited to see what is to come.
+This is a bit difficult for me to talk about, since I do not know exactly what it entails _yet_, but know that I am excited about it, and I wanted to share it with you, dear reader.
+It has been one _hell_ of a journey so far.
+I am excited to see what is to come.
 NixOS, with its flaws, has a special place in my heart and it is great to be able to finally play a part in the grand scheme of things.